mendix/cf-mendix-buildpack/README.md

     cf bind-service <YOUR_APP> <SERVICE_NAME>

 Note that not all databases are automatically picked up by the buildpack.
 If `cf push` returns an error like `Could not parse database credentials`, you need to set the `DATABASE_URL` variable manually or set database [Mendix custom runtime variables](https://docs.mendix.com/refguide/custom-settings) to configure a database.
-Note these need to be prefixed with `MXRUNTIME_`.
+Note these variables need to be prefixed with `MXRUNTIME_`, as per example:

+    cf set-env <YOUR_APP> MXRUNTIME_DatabaseType PostgreSQL
+    cf set-env <YOUR_APP> MXRUNTIME_DatabaseJdbcUrl postgres://host/databasename
+    cf set-env <YOUR_APP> MXRUNTIME_DatabaseUsername user
+    cf set-env <YOUR_APP> MXRUNTIME_DatabasePassword password

 Now we need to push the application once more.